Joey Barton: Defamation claims

+In December 2024, Barton was additionally charged with malicious communication relating to social media posts referring to Jeremy Vine and Lucy Ward.

+On 9 April 2025, Aluko won the first stage of a High Court libel claim against Barton.
+She had appeared to criticise people placed on the government's furlough scheme, for which she apologised.
+In response, Barton had posted comments suggesting that her private education made her a "hypocrite" and that her late father had been financially corrupt.

 Personal life

 Family

 Barton's brother Michael Barton was sentenced to life imprisonment (with a tariff of 17 years) for his involvement in the racially motivated murder of Anthony Walker in 2005.
 Joey made a public appeal to his brother to come forward and help with the police investigation following the attack, and also made a series of calls to Michael, enquiring about his involvement in the incident.

-On 28 December 2011, Barton became a father.
-His partner Georgia McNeil gave birth to a son, named Cassius.
-On 6 June 2014, McNeil gave birth to the couple's second child, a daughter named Pietà.

-Interests

-He is a friend of the boxer Ricky Hatton and has supported him in some of his fights, and has trained with him.
-He is also a friend of former Oasis band member Noel Gallagher.
-Barton co-owns a race horse called 'Crying Lightning' (named after the Arctic Monkeys song) with fellow footballer Claudio Pizarro.
-He is also known for his love of Manchester band The Smiths, citing Morrissey as an idol of his.
-Barton appears in the music video for Morrissey's "Spent the Day in Bed."
+Barton has four children with Georgia McNeil.
+The couple married in 2019.

 Charity

 Barton is a patron of the Tamsin Gulvin Fund, a charity set up to support people who have addiction problems and no financial support.
 Tony Adams, who had been impressed with Barton's attitude during his involvement in the Sporting Chance Clinic, appointed him to this role.
 He is a part of the 'Get Hooked on Fishing' campaign, designed to keep children out of trouble by encouraging them to take up fishing.
 He has also taken part in a celebrity cricket match for charity to help fund a new children's rehabilitation unit at a hospital in Manchester.
 In 2011, he began writing a regular column in The Big Issue, a street newspaper sold by the homeless and vulnerably housed.
 In 2012, Barton, along with Robbie Elliott, a former Newcastle United fullback, sponsored a shirt each from Newcastle United's women's team.
 Barton sponsored the number seven shirt, the number he wore in the men's side.
+In September 2013, Barton became the first player to wear rainbow laces as part of Stonewall's Rainbow Laces Campaign to promote the inclusion of the LGBTQ+ community in sport.